MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/logical-definitions.md

 }
 ```

-A relationship list like below will be generated, the traits on the purpose object which are elevated to the relationship object as relationship meanings:
+A relationship list will be generated as below.
+The traits originally applied on the purpose have been elevated to the relationship object in the list:

 ```json
 {